Mbed-TLS/mbedtls/docs/driver-only-builds.md

 still be included in the build, see limitations sub-section below.

 In addition, if:
-- `MBEDTLS_ECP_C` is fully removed (see limitation sub-section below), and
+- `MBEDTLS_ECP_C` is fully removed (see limitation sub-section below),
-- support for RSA key types and algorithms is fully disabled, and
+- and support for RSA key types and algorithms is either fully disabled or fully provided by a driver,
-- support for DH key types and the FFDH algorithm is either disabled, or fully provided by a driver,
+- and support for DH key types and the FFDH algorithm is either disabled or fully provided by a driver,

 then you can also disable `MBEDTLS_BIGNUM_C`.